 YOU'VE BEEN HIRED.

-You are the change agent brought in to help three organizational functions transition to one shared method: the Security Operations Center, the Satellite Operations Center, and Satellite Development and Engineering.
-Today each describes and defends the platform on its own terms, so a finding is re-translated at every handoff.
-The method runs five functions, decompose the platform, model the threats against it, engineer converged detection, prepare incident response, and manage the adversary, all on one machine-readable framework: METEORSTORM.
+You have been hired as the change agent to prepare this organization's response.
+Three functions defend the platform: the Security Operations Center, the Satellite Operations Center, and Satellite Development and Engineering.
+Each currently describes the platform in its own terms, so a finding is re-translated at every handoff and evidence prepared for one regulator does not carry to the next.
+Your assignment is to bring all three onto one shared method of five functions, decompose the platform, model the threats against it, engineer converged detection, prepare incident response, and manage the adversary, on one machine-readable framework: METEORSTORM.

 Before day one, you sit through orientation: how the team thinks, why space is no longer a sanctuary, and the shared language that holds the rest of the work together.

 ▶METEORSTORM OverviewYour first five days on the job.
-One function each day, in order, until you can run the whole METEORSTORM method on a real platform.
+One function each day, in order, running the METEORSTORM method end to end on the platform.
+Each function's deliverable supports the organization's work to meet Executive Order 14144 and the NIS2 Directive.

-Your readiness matters to the organization, so before it puts you on the floor it checks that week one actually stuck.
-Forty questions, drawn at random across the five functions you just learned.
+Before the organization puts you on the floor, it verifies your command of the method.
+Forty questions, drawn at random across the five functions you just ran.
 Score 80% or better to pass.
-However you do, you get a topic breakdown and a question-by-question review showing you exactly what to go back over.
+Your results include a topic breakdown and a question-by-question review showing exactly what to revisit.

 Your next five days.
-You put the method to work in scored mission simulations on the digital twin, one each day, from standing up the team to running a full incident response.
+You work in the Satellite Operations Center, one scored mission each day, from standing up the team to running a full incident response.
+The missions exercise the organization's ability to detect, report, and recover as Executive Order 14144 requires, within the deadlines the NIS2 Directive sets.

-Before it signs you off, the organization checks that your days on the floor built real instincts, not just motions you went through.
+Before it signs you off, the organization verifies that your work on the floor holds under examination.
 Forty questions, drawn at random across your five missions.
 Score 80% or better to pass.
-However you do, you get a topic breakdown and a question-by-question review showing you exactly what to go back over.
+Your results include a topic breakdown and a question-by-question review showing exactly what to revisit.